TubercularOx/darkhaunter/Geekery/xykon.md

 Throughout the Vaarsuvius vs. Xykon fight, the comic consistently explains unusual mechanical outcomes.

-- Lich immunity explains why *Chain Lightning* fails.
+- A soul splice explains that lich immunity is why *Chain Lightning* fails.
-- A custom magic item explains why *Meteor Swarm* does not harm Xykon.
+- Xykon explains that he built a magic item to protect himself from his own *Meteor Swarm*.
-- Caster level explains Redcloak’s failed dispel.
+- Redcloak explains that his caster level is not high enough to dispel Vaarsuvius’s buffs.
-- Abjurations explain the durability of the phylactery.
+- Xykon explains that O-Chul can't destroy the phylactery because it is protected by abjurations.

 When this scene wants a rules interaction understood, it states the reason directly.